Lost Valley Trail: Incredible Hike to Cob Cave and a Waterfall

-- Bring a flashlight or headlamp (we have this one) to enter the cave.
+- Bring a flashlight or headlamp to enter the cave.
 You will have to crawl to see the waterfall inside.

-- Bring plenty of water a snack when hiking in the Buffalo National River National Park.
+- Bring plenty of water and a snack when hiking in the Buffalo National River National Park.

 - The area is remote.

 - The nearest gas station is in Ponca.